-Teachers will attend trainings to help develop strategies to use in the classrooms to improve in these areas.
+Teachers are attending various training sessions to help develop strategies to use in the classrooms to improve in these areas.
 Several teachers are participating in Literacy Design Collaborative (LDC) and Math Design Collaborative (MDC).
 These groups are made up of a national community of educators providing a teacher-designed and research-proven framework, online tools, and resources for creating literacy-rich assignments and courses across content areas.
+The teachers are then coming back to school and sharing this information with other grade level teachers.
 District level content coaches have also been working with teachers to make adjustments in the curriculum to target these areas of need.
 5th grade students will be participating in On-Demand scrimmages.
 Teachers will provide feedback from scrimmage results and use the data to drive instruction during writing lessons.

-To increase growth and continue to reduce the percentage of students scoring novice in reading and math, we will continue to analyze our MAP data and target students for small group tutoring sessions.
-These students then receive small group instruction.
-We analyze midyear MAP data again in December to measure progress made during tutoring sessions.
+To increase growth and continue to reduce the percentage of students scoring novice in reading and math, we will continue to analyze our MAP data and target students for small group tutoring sessions in the afternoon.
+These students then receive small group instruction for at least two hours two days a week.
+We analyze mid-year MAP data again in December to measure progress made in afternoon tutoring sessions.

-To increase growth and continue to reduce the number of students scoring novice in reading, we'll continue the following reading instructional initiatives: RTI, Family Reading Night, STAR Reading, Cardinal Club reading instruction, Save the Children, literacy centers, AR point clubs, and Accelerated Reader (AR).
-Furthermore, our school will align the curriculum to ensure that it is taught with fidelity using the following activities: Houghton Mifflin Harcourt Reading series, differentiated reading instruction, professional learning communities, and SRA reading program for special education instruction.
+To increase growth and continue to reduce the percentage of students scoring novice in reading, we'll continue the following reading instructional initiatives: RTI, Reading Rangers, Family Reading Night, STAR Reading, Cardinal Club reading instruction, Save the Children, Reading Recovery intervention, CIM groups, literacy centers, AR point clubs, Accelerated Reader (AR), Eager Reader standards, and Independent Reader standards.
+Furthermore, our school will align the curriculum to ensure it is taught with fidelity using the following activities: Houghton Mifflin Harcourt Rigby series, differentiated reading instruction, professional learning communities, and the Read Well program along with the SRA reading program for special education instruction.